GhoulofGSG9/Ghouls-Balance-Mod/README.md

         - Focus
             - Attacks consume 33% more energy.

+- Marines
+    - Exos
+        - Increased cost to 55 pres (from 45)

+        - Railgun
+            - Lowered base (uncharged) damage to 10 from 33.
+Each railgun shoot deals now 150 dmg at weapon level 0 fully charged (instead of 173).

 - PvE
     - Drifter
         - Added passive abilities for each hive type:
             - Camouflage (Shade Hive): Drifters turn invisible when they idle.
             - Regeneration (Crag Hive): Drifters regenerate 3% of their max hp every 2 secs while not at full health.
             - Celerity (Shift Hive): Drifters move 18% faster.

 Code @ Github: https://github.com/GhoulofGSG9/Ghouls-Balance-Mod